 - Our students have involvement in the American College of Healthcare Executives (ACHE) and other professional networks

 All students applying to the MS Healthcare Management program must have the following:

-- Minimum 1 year of work experience
+- Minimum of 6 months of work experience in healthcare

 - Professional résumé